jwrr/lued/README.md

 Description
 -----------

 Lued is a text editor.
 It runs in a terminal window such as konsole, gnome-terminal or PuTTY.

-I use it for most of my coding and make tweaks as I go, but there's still work to be done.
+If you can, use an IDE (such as IntelliJ or Eclipse) or GUI-based editor (such as Sublime Text, VSCode or Atom).
+If you're stuck in a terminal, then try Vi or Emacs.
+If those options don't work then give Lued a try.
+I use it regularly and make tweaks as I go, but there's still work to be done.

 Table of Contents
 -----------------